-Following discussions with a number of stakeholders and farmers across the industry, our sense is that those farms that focus on a clearly defined production system tend to be more profitable and competitive.
-We also know the best British dairy farmers can compete on a 'marginal cost' basis with the best in the world.
+Following discussions with a number of stakeholders and farmers across the industry, it is clear that those farms that focus on a defined production system tend to be more profitable and competitive.
+We also know the best GB dairy farmers can compete on a 'marginal cost' basis with the best in the world.

 However, there is significant scope for the industry to narrow the range in performance.
-The key is to identify the production systems that will enable British farmers to compete, while still satisfying both domestic and international market demand.
+The key is to identify the production systems that will enable GB farmers to compete, while still satisfying both domestic and international market demand.

-Fundamentally, we believe that British dairy farmers should focus on one of two systems:
+Fundamentally, we believe that GB dairy farmers should focus on one of two systems: